Chrome Management (puppeteer)

 Other options

-All other launch options can be viewed in the original puppeteer documentation
+All other launch options can be found in the original puppeteer documentation.

 await this.puppeteer.setPageUseProxy(page)

-This method links the browser page to the A-Parser thread for correct proxy operation; it must be called immediately after creating the page:
+This method links the browser page with the A-Parser thread for correct proxy operation; it must be called immediately after creating the page:

 const page = await browser.newPage();